POKPOKJI/data-science-bootcamp-8/README.md

 -  Essential Python for Data Analyst
 -  Dashboard

-You can find me on LinkedIn https://www.linkedin.com/in/pichayud-udomsud/
+You can find me on LinkedIn : https://www.linkedin.com/in/pichayud-udomsud/ And this is my Replit : https://replit.com/@POKPOKJI?tab=repls